isovector/certainty-by-construction/src/book/4-relations.lagda.md

     subst _ refl px = px
 ```

-You can think of `subst` as a type-level `cong`, as it serves the same purpose.
+You can think of `def:subst` as a type-level `def:cong`, as it serves the same purpose.
 At [1](Ann) it takes an argument `P` which is responsible for pointing out where
 you'd like the substitution to happen.
 To illustrate this, we can implement
-`≤-refl` via `subst`, though the experience is decidedly less than wholesome:
+`def:≤-refl` via `def:subst`, though the experience is decidedly less than wholesome:

 ```agda
     open import Data.Nat.Properties